hmnajam/My-Resume2/README.md

-3: Install required dependencies.
+# 3: Install required dependencies.
 Copy and paste the following command into your terminal to install dependencies.
 <pre>yarn install</pre>

-4: Now start the server by copy pasting the following command into your terminal.Start the server
+# 4: Now start the server by copy pasting the following command into your terminal.Start the server
 <pre>yarn start</pre>

-5: Now modify pages content in  `src/content_option.js`.
+# 5: Now modify pages content in  `src/content_option.js`.
-### More

-### Thanks
+# Thanks

-If you like this portfolio template don't forget give it a ⭐
+# If you like this portfolio template don't forget give it a ⭐